rikusekiuchi/raspimouse_map_splitter/README.md

 If you want to run the robot automatically to create a map, please execute the following command.

-If you execute the following command, the robot will run along the left wall using sensor values from LIDAR.
+Then the robot run along the left wall using sensor values from LIDAR.

 ```
 rosrun raspimouse_transportation grid_base